s-carter91/SamCarter_T3A2/README.md

 * User can select a game from the games list to view the game details on the game page

-#### As a user I want to be able to filter games using certain options (genre, on a platform, total hours to complete, single player and/or multiplayer?) so I can discover games based on my preferences
+#### As a user I want to be able to filter games using certain options (genre, platform, hours to complete, multiplayer?) so I can discover games based on my preferences

 * User picks “strategy” genre from a drop-down list which displays only games belonging to this genre
 * User picks “PlayStation 5” platform from a drop-down list which displays only the games available to play on the PlayStation 5